jmchandonia/CORAL/example/enigma/public_data/README.md

 * process_otu_inference_zhou_100ws.tsv = provenance of OTU calling and classification

+* process_environmental_measurements_adams.tsv = provenance of Adams Lab measurements

+* process_environmental_measurements_hach_hazen.tsv = provenance of Hazen Lab Hach Kit measurements

+* process_environmental_measurements_hazen.tsv = provenance of Hazen Lab in situ measurements

+* process_environmental_measurements_2_hazen.tsv = provenance of Hazen Lab geochemistry and AODC measurements

 ## SETUP:

 * all the above files should be copied to /home/coral/prod/data_import/data/ (or whatever directories you chose for "entity_dir", "process_dir", and "brick_dir" in config.json) before running your reload data notebook.

+## Other Data Formats:

+* The directory "bricks_nc_format" contains all of the above Bricks in NetCDF4 format.
+The directory "bricks_tsv_format" contains all of the above Bricks in TSV format.
+Both directories have instructions on how the files were made.